SaaStacked/saastack/docs/design-principles/0110-back-end-for-front-end.md

 #### How the Reverse Proxy Works

-The BEFFE handles ALL inbound requests from the JS app.
+The BEFFE handles ALL inbound requests from the JS App.

-> All requests from the JS app should go to the BEFFE directly, no calls from the JS app should go to any Backend API - ever.
+> All requests from the JS App should go to the BEFFE directly, no calls from the JS App should go to any Backend API - ever.

 Depending on the route (and the request type), the inbound call is either routed to: